MA Becomes 6th State to Adopt IRC Tiny House Appendix Q

-Massachusetts joins California, Idaho, Maine, Oregon, Georgia, and Washington to become one of the first states to adopt International Residential Code, Appendix Q for Tiny Houses.
+Massachusetts joins California, Idaho, Maine, Oregon, and Georgia to become one of the first states to adopt International Residential Code, Appendix Q for Tiny Houses.
+Also, other statewide adoption in the works include Washington and Florida.
 It provides a model building code for houses 400 square feet and under.

 "This has been a long road, and many people have helped make it happen through letter-writing, testimony, strategizing, and bill-writing (special thanks Senator Adam Hinds and the Massachusetts Smart Growth Alliance!).
 Now, it should become easier for other states to adopt Appendix Q for their own innovative builders, and easier for Massachusetts residents to build small homes.
 Team work makes the dream work.
 Congratulations to all who made it happen!"